 Best Wine Experiences

 Herdade da Comporta

-This herdade (winery) is located just 1 hour away from Lisbon and 40 minutes from the city centre of Setubal and is framed in a unique landscape.
-In an area that covers more than 30.000 acres, this herdade crosses dunes, beaches, and forests and embraces two municipalities!
+This herdade (winery) is located just 1 hour away from Lisbon and 40 minutes from the city center of Setubal and is framed in a unique landscape.
+In an area that covers more than 30,000 acres, this herdade crosses dunes, beaches, and forests and embraces two municipalities!
 A large plot of its land is integrated into the Sado Estuary Natural Reserve.
-Here, you'll be able to explore one of the most astounding wine estates in Portugal and to access amazing wine experiences, such aswine cellar guided tours, and wine and regional products tastings.
+Here, you'll be able to explore one of the most astounding wine estates in Portugal and access amazing wine experiences, such as wine cellar guided tours, and wine and regional product tastings.

 José Maria da Fonseca